 Best for Value – Winner: Ooma

-When it comes to price, at first it doesn't seem a fair fight between Ooma and Google Voice.
-Google Voice starts at $10 – nearly half the price of Ooma’s lowest tier.
-What's more, its features seem fairly competitive – while Google’s Voice’s Starter tier won’t suit businesses larger than a startup, its Standard tier could do the job, for $3.95 cheaper than Ooma.
+When it comes to price, at first it doesn’t seem a fair fight between Ooma and Google Voice.
+Google Voice starts at $10, nearly half the price of Ooma’s lowest tier.
+What’s more, its features seem fairly competitive.
+While Google’s Voice’s Starter tier won’t suit bigger teams, its Standard tier could do the job for $4.95 less than Ooma.

-However, on closer inspection, it's clear that Google Voice has a ceiling for users.
-Growing businesses who want a phone system they can stick with and rely on will see the value in paying for Ooma in the long term, with its more wide-ranging features and far stronger support team.
+However, on closer inspection, it’s clear that Google Voice’s call feature limitations function as a ceiling for users.
+Growing businesses who want a phone system they can stick with and rely on will see the value in paying for Ooma in the long term, with its more wide-ranging tools and far stronger support team.

-Ooma Office comes with plenty of features, including a mobile app, hold music, call transfer options, and more.
+Ooma Office Essentials retails at $19.95 per month, per user and comes with plenty of features, including a mobile app, hold music, call transfer options, and more.
 You also get a virtual receptionist, a feature that Google Voice’s Starter tier doesn’t offer.

-Ooma Office Pro offers the above, and also throws in call recording, the desktop app, enhanced call blocking, and voicemail transcripts.
+Ooma Office Pro costs businesses $24.95 per month, per user and offers the above, and also throws in call recording, the desktop app, enhanced call blocking, and voicemail transcripts.
 Plus, it gives companies higher usage limits for audio conferencing and extension monitoring.

 Google Voice has three tiers of pricing, but there is no free tier for business users.
 While personal users can access Google Voice for free, this isn’t the case for companies.
 If you’re on the fence, you could try out the personal service first to get to grips with Google Voice before committing.